- Hits: 14838

-Macedonia can easily be reached by two international airports, Aleksandar the Great airport in Skopje, and St. Paul the Apostle airport in Ohrid.
-These international airports connect Macedonia with several major European cities.
+There are two international airports, Skopje International Airport in Skopje and St. Paul in Ohrid.
+These international airports connect the country with several major European cities.